synthels/daphne-x86_64/README.md

 $ BOOTX64.EFI
 ```

+in an x86-64 virtual machine such as VirtualBox or QEMU.
+It contains a complete

 #### Testing x64 images in QEMU

 Testing under QEMU requires that you have an OVMF image installed, then, at least under linux, you can use
 this command